Learn How to Make Granola Bars to save money and to incorporate healthy ingredients.

-These Fit & Frugal Granola Bars have been a staple in our house for a while now.
+These gluten free granola bars have been a staple in our house for a while now.

 I was finding it incredibly difficult to find healthy granola bars that didn’t cost a fortune.